-When visiting the nursing units for patient assignments, students are to wear either a student uniform or professional attire with a lab coat.
-No open-toed shoes are permitted Identification badge is to be worn and visible at all times.
+When visiting the nursing units for patient assignments, students are required to wear either a student uniform or professional attire (jeans, sweat pants, leggings, jeggings, and shorts are not considered professional attire) with a white lab coat with the school insignia patch on the sleeve.
+No open-toed shoes are to be worn.
+Identification badge is to be worn and visible at all times.
+Covering the last name with tape is permissible when assigned to the behavioral health unit and to the emergency department.
 School of Nursing faculty and administration have the right to require students to modify their attire if it is determined to be inappropriate.
 Unless the violation can be corrected immediately, the student will be sent home.
-Students will be permitted to return to the classroom once the violation is corrected.